tidepool-org/tidepool-org.github.io/index.md

 ## Communication

-We are currently using [this Gitter channel](https://gitter.im/tidepool-org/public) for communication with the open-source community, although we plan to move to a public Slack channel as soon as that option is available. **We will be the first to admit that we aren't as responsive as we could or should be in Gitter.** We are very grateful to community members who have been so generous with their time supporting other members.
+We are currently using Slack for communication with the open source community.
+Join us at [tidepoolorg.slack.com](https://tidepoolorg.slack.com).
+We are very grateful to community members who have been so generous with their time supporting other members.

 Feel free to drop a note to [info@tidepool.org](mailto:info@tidepool.org), and it will find the right recipient quickly.